SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 You will receive **N** - an integer, the **number of snowballs being made** by Tony and Andy.

-For each snowball ,you will receive 3 input lines:
+For each snowball, you will receive 3 input lines:

 - On the first line, you will get the **snowballSnow** - an integer